cookiescrumbs/ui-api-test-framework/README.md

 # UI and API test framework

+This test framework uses [Cypress](https://www.cypress.io/) for e2e testing the UI and [SuperTest](https://github.com/visionmedia/supertest) & [Jest](https://jestjs.io) to test the API.
+All code is written in [Typescript](https://www.typescriptlang.org).

+There is some [Docker](https://www.docker.com/) & [Docker compose](https://docs.docker.com/compose/) 🐳  to run the tests locally in containers or via your CI/CD platform.

 ## Usage

 If you just want to run the tests you only need docker.
 [Install Docker Desktop](https://docs.docker.com/engine/install/) 🐳